meshtastic/js/README.md

 **All calls (if not using then/catch promise syntax) should be wrapped in a try/catch to handle errors.**

 For more examples see /examples.
-Documentation follows.
+[Documentation/API Reference](https://thepoweroftwo.github.io/meshtastic.js) (work in progress)

 ## Compatibility